Students across Telford and Wrekin celebrate GCSE results

 “It’s one of the reasons we are so excited to be working with Telford & Wrekin Council and local businesses on creating a new digital skills and enterprise hub in the town’s Station Quarter, with maths at the very heart of a modern, technology-driven curriculum.”

-“I also wish everyone who took their GCSEs this year every success with the future, whether they go on to do A-Levels, do a vocational qualification or leave school to start their working lives.”
+“I wish everyone who took their GCSEs this year every success in their future endeavours, whether they do A-Levels, a vocational qualification or start their working lives.”

-For anyone who has received their GCSE results or finished a course and they are not sure what to do next, Telford & Wrekin Council’s FutureFocus service is hosting a drop-in training provider event at Southwater One Telford on Thursday 1 September (12 noon-2pm).
+For anyone who has received their GCSE results or finished a course and isn’t sure what do next, Telford & Wrekin Council’s FutureFocus service can help.

-Photo: Students at Burton Borough School on GCSE Results Day 2022
+Photo: Students at Charlton School receive their GCSE results.